Nifty March futures at premium

-Reliance Industries, State Bank of India and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.
-Reliance Industries March 2019 futures traded at 1382, compared with spot closing price of 1378.
-State Bank of India March 2019 futures traded at 304.10, compared with spot closing price of 302.75.
-ICICI Bank March 2019 futures traded at 398.50, compared with spot closing price of 397.85.
+Reliance Industries, ICICI Bank and Yes Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries March 2019 futures traded at 1348.70, compared with spot closing price of 1345.10.
+ICICI Bank March 2019 futures traded at 391.95, compared with spot closing price of 391.45.
+Yes Bank March 2019 futures traded at 252.85, compared with spot closing price of 252.35.

 The March 2019 F&O contracts expire on 28 March 2019.